 Historical & Heritage | Pilgrimage

 Kanchipuram or Kanchi is one of the most famous places of pilgrimage in Tamilnadu.
 It is situated at a distance of 75 km from Chennai.
 It is one of the most popular weekend getaways from Chennai.

 Located on the bank of Palar River, Kanchipuram is one of the oldest cities in India and was served as the capital of Pallava Dynasty.
 Kanchi is known for its temples and silk sarees which are woven manually.
-Kamakshi Amman Temple is the landmark of Kanchipuram.
-It is believed that the Kamakshi Amman Temple in Kanchipuram was existing even before Aadi Sankaracharya's period (788-820 AD).
+Kamakshi Amman Temple is the landmark of Kanchipuram, and is believed to be existing even before Aadi Sankaracharya's period (788-820 AD).
 Varadharaja Perumal Temple, Kailasanathar Temple, Karchapeshwarar Temple, Sri Ekambarnathar Temple are the other prominent temples to visit as part of Kanchipuram tour packages.
 The temples of Kanchipuram are known for their grandeur and great architecture.

 Historical & Heritage | Pilgrimage